SIZE:

 In spring, its fertile blades, called sporophylls, develop on the stipe below the frond.

-Reproduction takes place from April to autumn in the North Shore region.
+Reproduction takes place from April to autumn along the North Shore.
 In the Gaspé Peninsula, warmer water degrades the fronds, stopping reproduction in June.
-The sporophylls expel spores that will attach to the seabed.
+The sporophylls expel spores that attach to the seabed.
 This next generation develops close to their mother plants.

 Winged kelp is a large, dark green or brown seaweed.
 It consists of a long, single frond divided by a thick midrib.
 Its frond is very thin and fragile and can reach 50 cm in width.
 It has a smooth edge.